 Depending on your income, the Medicare Levy Surcharge (MLS) can mean that it’s actually cheaper to buy Hospital cover rather than pay the MLS for not having it.

 For singles, the MLS kicks in if you earn at least $90,001 and for families/couples, it’s $180, 001.
-You could by from 1 to 1.5 per cent, depending on which income tier you fall into.
+The amount you’re charged depends on which income tier you fall into.
 Many higher earners find it more cost effective to buy eligible Hospital cover than pay the MLS.